jubalh/awesome-package-maintainer/README.md

 ### quilt
 [quilt](http://savannah.nongnu.org/projects/quilt) is a tool for managing many patches.

+`quilt series` shows a list of all patches.
+`quilt push/pop` navigate the patch stack up and down.
+Before a patch is applied, all affected files are backed up to the .pc/patch directory.

+Sometimes there is a patch that can't be applied because of the file difference.
+In these situations you can use `wiggle` or try to adjust patch manually:

+1. Use quilt to apply patch
+2. If quilt failed, force it to apply as much as possible by the parameter -f (force)
+3. Quilt applies what it is able to apply and saves the rest to file.rej files
+4. Check the file.rej and do desired changes in the specified files manually
+5. refresh the patch

 We will use an example based on an openSUSE package.
 The quilt part is universal though.

+#### Create a new patch
 Check out the package and call `quilt setup` which will create a new folder with the source code:
 ```
 osc bco graphics/tiff